lexicanum-imperialis/Warhammer-Fantasy-Battles-6th-Definitive-edition/README.md

-# Warhammer Fantasy 6th Definitive edition
+# Warhammer Fantasy Battles 6th Edition: List-Building Data Repository

-A complete, machine-readable data repository for Warhammer Fantasy Battles 6th Edition, formatted for BattleScribe and perfectly compatible with New Recruit.
+This repository provides machine-readable data files for Warhammer Fantasy Battles (WHFB) 6th Edition.
+The files are formatted for standard compatibility with **BattleScribe** and **New Recruit**.

-This project digitizes the complete 6th Edition experience into a modern list-building format.
-It includes the official rules, integrated FAQs, and the community contributions required to play the game today.
+Maintained by the **[Karak Norn Wargaming Club](https://karaknornwargaming.blogspot.com/)**, the objective of this project is to compile a functional list-building environment that accurately integrates the core rules, official army books, and final official FAQs.

+### Project Status: Playable / Active Refinement
+This archive is fully playable and estimated at **95% complete**.
+It was initiated because existing legacy repositories for 6th Edition are largely abandoned and lack the final integrated errata.

+While the vast majority of units and army books are fully transcribed and functional, active refinement is ongoing.
+Users may occasionally encounter unlinked edge-case rule interactions or minor data entry discrepancies.

+**Current Implementation**:
+- **Core Engine**: Fully operational.
+- **Army Books**: Fully operational.
+- **White Dwarf Experimental Lists**: ~95% complete and playable.
+(Please refer to the List of Contents within the repository tree for the exact status of specific factions).
+- **Specific Campaigns and Scenarios**: ~60% complete and playable.
+(Please refer to the List of Contents within the repository tree for the exact status of specific factions).

+*Note: Always verify point costs and rules against the physical books prior to matched play.*

 ---